Residence Life faqs

 - Review the general budget (PDF) a student should follow over each week of the semester.

 Your student ID card, Cougar Card, can be used in a variety of ways.
 The Cougar Card is the easiest and most convenient form of payment on campus.
 Students may do laundry, buy a snack or books, photocopy an article, and much more all with the simple swipe of their student ID card.
-Now students can also link their Cougar Card to a PNC Bank account.

 Yes, many job openings on campus become available each year.
-The most plentiful include front desk workers supervised by the Department of Public Safety to help deliver services provided at the halls' main entrances.
+The most plentiful include front desk workers supervised by Public Safety to help deliver services provided at the halls' main entrances.
 Apply online through Cougar Jobs or contact the Office of Human Resources, E-100B, at 773-298-3451 for more information.

 We encourage you to take the time to indicate your personal preferences on the Housing Contract to help ensure the best possible match to begin with.
 If you do have problems, you can contact your residence hall director to discuss your options.
 We expect that each resident will work to respect those they are living with and give each situation a little time before deciding they can no longer live with a particular person.
 If necessary, the hall director will decide it if a move should be made.
 Be aware that housing options are very tight during the fall semester and room changes are limited to one change per semester.
 It's usually best to try to work out initial problems that occur in your current room situation.
 Open communication with your roommate, resident assistant and hall director will help in this process.

 Yes, we recommend it.
 The University does not provide insurance coverage for your personal property nor do they replace stolen or damaged items.
 Many students find that their parent or guardian homeowner's insurance policies provide coverage.
 Be sure to check into this before coming to campus.
+Another option is to purchase additional insurance that would specifically cover items while a student is away at college.
+One agency to consider is NSSI Worth Ave.
+Group.
+Check out their flyer (PDF) for more details.

 Residence hall rooms are wired for land line telephone use when annual service is purchased through the University's Technology Systems and Network department.